grafana/tempo/docs/sources/tempo/operations/monitor/set-up-monitoring.md

 ```

 This example doesn’t include ingestion for any other data such as traces for sending to Tempo, but can be included with some configuration updates.
-Refer to [Configure Grafana Alloy to remote-write to Tempo](https://grafana.com/docs/tempo/<TEMPO_VERSION>/setup/set-up-test-app/) for more information.
+Refer to [Configure Alloy to remote-write to Tempo](https://grafana.com/docs/tempo/<TEMPO_VERSION>/setup/set-up-test-app/) for more information.

 ## Install Tempo dashboards in Grafana